rstacruz/srs/README.md

 **Yes, 100%.** There is a growing movement to enforce a semicolon-less style in languages like Ruby and Python.
 Don't believe the hype!
 Semicolons have existed [since 1494](https://en.wikipedia.org/wiki/Semicolon), and there's a good reason why Ruby's syntax allows semicolons.
 If it weren't necessary, then the language wouldn't have it, eh?

+#### This is terrible advice.

+That's not a question.
+Don't like semicolons in your semicolon-optional language?
+Start (or continue) writing them without semicolons, then!
+Start with [JavaScript](http://standardjs.com/) ;)

 #### Are you really serious?

 This document is satire in case you haven't picked up on that yet.
 If you want a real styleguide, look at [bbatsov/ruby-style-guide](https://github.com/bbatsov/ruby-style-guide).